 With towering ponderosa pines and wildlife, fishing, hiking, and biking trails galore, LaPine State Park is a great place to go from Sunriver for a day full of fun in nature.

 Cougar Wood and Fall River Loops are two hikes at 3 and 4 miles respectively, both of which are a stroll partly along the Deschutes River and both offering wildlife viewing along the way and river vistas.

 For a bit more of a challenge, take on the 9-mile Deschutes and Macgregor Loop.
 For the bikers, try a ride on the Cougar River Trail or the tons of other trails in Sunriver like…

 5. Bike Trails

-Sunriver itself has some pretty great trails for biking; there’s over 30 miles just near the town.
+Sunriver itself has some pretty great trails for biking; there are over 30 miles of bike trails just near the town.
 Check this out for a map of the bike trails in Sunriver.

 Just north, as you are now well acquainted with, there’s the Deschutes River Trail which welcomes mountain bikers with miles and miles of trail for you to tackle.
 Check this map out for more biking trails from the Deschutes River.

 That map will also show you a thrilling bike trail from Paulina Peak to Horse Butte with lake vistas, high desert terrain, and lava rock pit stops along the way.